sumurthy/officescripts-projects/README.md

 ## Try it out yourself

 The project is open sourced.
 Try it out yourself.
 You'll need Microsoft (Office) 365 account from work or school with E3 or above license.
-Just head over to https://office.com to sign-in ot your account and get started.
+Just head over to https://office.com to sign-in to your account and get started.

 ## Leave a comment
 Feel free to leave a comment or make a suggestion or log an issue by [opening a new issue](https://github.com/sumurthy/officescripts-projects/issues).